Throat cancer symptoms vary from person to person and depend on where the cancer first develops. Early signs of throat cancer may include:

 - Unexplained weight loss

 These symptoms do not always mean you have throat cancer.
-However, it is important to discuss any symptoms with your doctor, since they may signal other health problems.
+However, it is important to discuss them with your doctor, since they may signal other health problems.